dickwolff/PrPolicyValidator/README.md

 ### The inner working

 The function is a HTTP triggered one that receives an Azure DevOps PR WebHook (to configure in Azure DevOps) as an input.
-After validating the request, the code will take a look at al the files changed in the PR and will check wether the `GitVersion.yml` is changed (and really updated).
+After validating the request, the code will take a look at all the files changed in the PR and will check wether the `GitVersion.yml` is changed (and really updated).
 It will also do the same for the `CHANGELOG.md` file.

+NOTE: The function expects the GitVersion to have a `next-version` property with 3 digits, e.g. `next-version: 0.1.0`.

 ### Options